All Episodes

 Even though they don't know they're doing it, it's just part of the genealogical, physiological makeup of things.

-In addition to all of this hand wringing over every play now, you want to see the social media on this.
+In addition to all of this hand-wringing over every play now, you want to see the social media on this.

-During the by sports writers, outraged.
+You ought to see the tweets on this by sports writers, outraged.

 Somebody needs to be suspended.